What is Slack and how does it work?

 - Automating routine work without requiring code or technical skills

-- Integrating the apps and tools that you already use to stay focused in Slack
+- Integrating the apps and tools you already use to stay focused in Slack

 Let’s explore what Slack is and how it works.